Bigg Boss (Telugu TV series) season 9

 Bigg Boss 9, also known as Bigg Boss 9: Ranarangam, is a reality show and the ninth season of the Indian Telugu-language reality television series Bigg Boss, produced by Banijay.
 Nagarjuna hosts the show for the seventh time in a row.
 The season premiered on 7 September 2025 on Star Maa and JioHotstar.

 Production

 Teasers

-The teaser featuring the show's Host Akkineni Nagarjuna was released on 29 June 2025 in which the showmakers revealed that commoners can send in applications for the first time to be a participant in the show.
+The teaser featuring the show's host Nagarjuna was released on 29 June 2025 in which the showmakers revealed that commoners can send in applications for the first time to be a participant in the show.

 Concept

 The concept for the season is "Ranarangam" with two houses, one house for celebrities and other house for commoners.

 24x7 streaming

-The show is streamed 24/7 on JioHotstar and an hour-long episode every day on Star Maa.
-The episodes will be shown on a 24-hour live stream, from Monday to Friday.
+The show was streamed 24/7 on JioHotstar and an hour-long episode every day on Star Maa.
+The episodes were shown on a 24-hour live stream, from Monday to Friday.